 Before Locking Up: Ensure all windows and French doors are closed and locked and locking pins securely in place.

 Lock the front door: Remember to turn the key to the right to lock it.
 Be sure to hear the click.
 Slide the bolt in place and replace the padlock.

 Replace the key in the key-safe on the door: Put in the code to unlock, place the keys inside and close.

 THANK YOU FOR VOLUNTEERING FOR THE HOUSE OF DENMARK.

-We can only keep this wonderful place to meet, share and showcase our culture if we keep it open every Sunday, and we can only do so with your help.
+We can only keep this wonderful place to meet, share and showcase our culture if we keep it open every Saturday and Sunday, and we can only do so with your help.

 YOUR HELP IS IMPORTANT AND MUCH APPRECIATED.

 If this is your first time hosting, you’re welcome to contact the board and if possible someone will share your first hosting with you.

 Enjoy your day at the cottage.
 It’s quite fun playing “ambassador” and sharing our culture.